 Fig compote also pairs well with savoury dishes.
 Serve it alongside a roast dinner, enjoy with cheese and crackers or serve as part of a vegetarian charcuterie board.

-If you have a good supply of figs you could use some to make this fig tart, a tasty autumn tart where sweet meets savoury.
+If you have a good supply of figs you could use some to make this fig tart, a tasty autumn tart which combines sweet and savoury flavours.

 This fresh fig compote recipe is sufficient to make around 100ml but can easily be increased to make a larger quantity.